wcj365/python-stats-dataviz/my-notes.md

     numbers_list.append(random.randint(0,9))

 counter = 0
-for y in numbers_list:      # use only one loop instead of nested loop
+for y in numbers_list:      # Jay Comment: use a single loop instead of nested loops.
     print(str(y), end=' ')
     counter += 1
     if counter == 10: